akauppi/GroundLevel-firebase-es/packages/app/APPROACH.md

 - Harder to notice version changes (might also be a good thing to update build tools less frequently than libraries..?)

+## Baking in the Firebase access values

+Normally, Firebase hosting provides the access values at `/__/firebase/init.js[on]`.

+This is true also for our project, but it takes one extra network round trip to fetch those, and we prefer to avoid it.
+This makes the web app start snappier.

+Instead:

+- you set up a staging project (creates `../../firebase.{staging}.js`)
+- build scripts read the access values from there, and inject them into the build

+This also means that the front end can be hosted on *any* service provider, not just Firebase Hosting.